scrapinghub/spidermon/docs/source/monitors.rst

 Is there a **Basic Scrapy Suite** ready to use?
 ------------------------------------------------

-Of course there is!
+Of course, there is!
 We really want to make it easy for you to monitor your spiders ;)

 .. automodule:: spidermon.contrib.scrapy.monitors
     :members: SpiderCloseMonitorSuite